 What is DassFlow ?

-Numerical schemes may be originals or classical ones.
-They are Finite Volume schemes (1st order/2nd order) for shallow models and Finite Element schemes (2nd order) (2 fields or 4 fields for Stokes like models with power law rheology).
+Numerical schemes.
+The numerical schemes are a mix of classical ones and original ones.
+They are Finite Volume schemes (1st order/2nd order) for shallow flow models and Finite Element schemes (2nd order) (2 fields or 4 fields) for Stokes like models (with power law rheology).

 Boundary conditions required for real-world flows are available.

 For VDA, the gradients are computed using the adjoint method.
-The adjoint codes are generated either using the automatic differentiation tool Tapenade (INRIA) or by coding the adjoint equations.
-For deep learning, the gradients are computed by employing the blackbox routines of PyTorch library.
+The adjoint codes are generated either using the Automatic Differentiation tool Tapenade (INRIA) or by coding the adjoint equations.

 Optimization routines (1st order methods) are either the ones from NumPy library or the L-BFGS quasi-Newton algorithm M1QN3 (from INRIA).